6.14. jules_snow.nml

 Constant density of lying snow (kg m-3).

-This value is used if nsmax = 0, in which case all snow is modelled as a single layer of constant density.
-If nsmax > 0, snow density is prognostic.
+If nsmax = 0, snow is modelled as a single layer of constant density using this value.

 JULES_SNOW::rho_snow_fresh